-- Covenant theology holds the geneological principle (“to you and your children”), which is a basis for infant baptism.
-Progressive covenantalism argues that the geneological principle significantly changes across redemptive history.
+- Covenant theology holds the genealogical principle (“to you and your children”), which is a basis for infant baptism.
+Progressive covenantalism argues that the genealogical principle significantly changes across redemptive history.

 - Dispensationalism understands the OT land promises grounded in the Abrahamic covenant to still be in force (God will fulfill those promises to ethnic Israelites in the millennium).
 Progressive covenantalism understands the land not as Canaan but as a type of the new creation.